Enhanced Sensitivity to Blackbody Radiation in Spintronic Poisson Bolometers: Results

 \section{Results}

-The spintronic Poisson bolometer we study here is composed of a broadband LWIR plasmonic absorber and a stochastic magnetic tunnel junction (MTJ).
-This integration enables a fundamentally new approach to detecting infrared radiation with tunable, magnetically controlled electrical readout, highlighting the innovation of spintronic materials in infrared detection.
-A simplified structure schematic is shown in \textbf{Figure 1} (c).
-The magnetic tunnel junction comprises four primary layers: a magnetic sensing layer (i.e., free layer) based on CoFeB, a nonmagnetic insulating layer (i.e., tunnel barrier) based on MgO, a magnetic readout layer (i.e., fixed layer) also based on CoFeB, and a synthetic antiferromagnetic layer (SAF) consisting of Co/Pt multilayers separated by an Ir spacer.
-Detailed material stack information can be found in Supporting Information Figure S1.
-The MTJ exhibits tunnel magnetoresistance depending on the sensing layer’s magnetization orientation relative to that of the readout layer.
-The readout layer’s magnetization is fixed by the SAF layer located directly below, which is out-of-plane (perpendicular to the layers).
+The spintronic Poisson bolometer we study here is composed of a broadband LWIR plasmonic absorber and a stochastic MTJ.
+This integration enables a fundamentally new approach to detecting thermal radiation with tunable, magnetically controlled electrical readout.
+A simplified schematic of the device structure is shown in \textbf{Figure 1} (c).
+The magnetic tunnel junction is comprised of four primary layers: a magnetic sensing layer (i.e., free layer) based on CoFeB, a nonmagnetic insulating layer (i.e., tunnel barrier) based on MgO, a magnetic readout layer (i.e., fixed layer) also based on CoFeB, and a synthetic antiferromagnetic layer (SAF) consisting of Co/Pt multilayers separated by an Ir spacer.
+Detailed material stack information can be found in the Supporting Information.
+The MTJ's tunnel magnetoresistance depends on the orientation of the sensing layer’s magnetization relative to that of the readout layer.
+The readout layer’s magnetization is fixed by the SAF layer located directly below, which is out-of-plane.
 The sensing layer has two stable magnetization states (\(M_1\) and \(M_2\)) that are separated by an energy barrier.
-As a result, the device's overall resistance depends on the sensing layer's magnetic orientation.
-The resistance is low when the magnetizations of the sensing layer and the readout layer are parallel; the resistance is high when they are antiparallel.
+As a result, the device's overall resistance depends on the orientation of the sensing layer's magnetization.
+The resistance is low when the magnetization of the sensing layer and the magnetization of the readout layer are parallel; the resistance is high when they are antiparallel.
 Experimentally, the resistance is read out by applying a bias voltage $V_{bias}$ to the spintronic Poisson bolometer and recording the bolometer’s voltage signal using an oscilloscope.